ubicomplab/rPPG-Toolbox/README.md

 # Overview

-xxx is a python toolbox aiming for rPPG signal extraction supporting bothe deep-learning and signal processing methods. #TODO: Adds more description.
+xxx is a python toolbox aiming for rPPG signal extraction, supporting both deep-learning and signal processing methods. #TODO: Adds more description.

 # Requirments